 Some schools allow Prodigy Finance loans that cover as much as 80 percent or 90 percent of the CoA provided by the universities.
 As every school has specific terms, it’s important to check the Prodigy Finance loan page for programme a student wants to consider.

 We currently support well over 200 schools and are constantly adding new ones to the list, so it’s worth checking again – even if a student recently viewed the complete list.
 And, if student is interested in a specific programme, he or she should send an email to us to inquire about the possibilities for loan products in the near future.

 In addition, we’ve recently launched a refinancing option for international students who previously accepted an educational loan from an American credit provider to attend one of our supported programmes in the US.
 For graduates, this not only reduces the interest rate on existing loans, but also allows them to release their American co-signer.

 MBA Crystal Ball: The interest rate in India for education loans is quite high.
 How does it work with Prodigy loans for Indian (and international) students?

 Chloë: Prodigy Finance will always try to provide as competitive a rate as possible and should be lower than rates available in India for international postgraduate study.

-Various factors are considered in calculating the interest rate relating to both the applicant and the quality of bureau information obtained from them, their course and school of choice, their affordability and other market rates they may have access to.
+Various factors are considered in calculating the interest rate; these relate to both the applicant and the quality of bureau information as well as, the course and school of choice, affordability, and other market rates.

 Prodigy Finance applicants receive interest rates above a variable base rate.
 The variable base (Euribor, Libor or US Libor, which are the interbank lending rates in Europe, UK, and the US) is dependent on the currency (Euro, Pound Sterling or US Dollar) of the school loan.